NVIDIAGameWorks/kaolin-wisp/README.md

 - Sync experiment configs for reproducibility.
 - Host Tensorboard instance inside Weights & Biases run.

-The full list of optional arguments related to logging on Weights & Biases include:
+The list of optional arguments related to logging on Weights & Biases include:

-- `--wandb-project`: Name of Weights & Biases project
+- `--tracker.wandb.project`: Name of Weights & Biases project
-- `--wandb-run-name`: Name of Weights & Biases run \[Optional\]
+- `--tracker.wandb.run_name`: Name of Weights & Biases run \[Optional\]
-- `--wandb-entity`: Name of Weights & Biases entity under which your project resides \[Optional\]
+- `--tracker.wandb.entity`: Name of Weights & Biases entity under which your project resides \[Optional\]
+- `--tracker.wandb.job_type`: Name of Weights & Biases job type \[Optional\]
-- `--wandb-viz-nerf-angles`: Number of angles in the 360 degree renderings \[Optional, default set to 20\]
+- `--tracker.vis_camera.viz360_num_angles`: Number of angles in the 360 degree renderings \[Optional, default set to 20\]
-- `--wandb-viz-nerf-distance`: Camera distance to visualize Scene from for 360 degree renderings on Weights & Biases \[Optional, default set to 3\]
+- `--tracker.vis_camera.viz360_radius`: Camera distance to visualize Scene from for 360 degree renderings on Weights & Biases \[Optional, default set to 3\]
+- `--tracker.vis_camera.viz360_render_all_lods`: Set to True to render the neural field in all available levels of detail.

 ## What is "wisp"?